qlsjtmek2/jekyll-chirpy-git-exporter/README.md

 Then choose Obsidian Jekyll Chirpy Sync: All Export in Blog Post Path.
 All notes in the folder specified by the Blog Path setting in the plugin will be uploaded.

+To delete a post:
+Right-click on a post and select Delete Post.

+To delete multiple posts at once:
+Right-click on a folder and select Delete Post.